 If we had a checklist of everything you must do while in Scotland (hmmm, maybe we should have one), going to a Scottish Highland Games day would definitely be on the list.
 Not only are the games fun to watch, but it’s the perfect way to immerse yourself in the Scottish culture.
-Known as “Scotland’s Premier Highland Games,” the Crieff Highland Gathering takes place every August, and in 2020 is celebrating 150 years.
+Known as “Scotland’s Premier Highland Games,” the Crieff Highland Gathering takes place every August.

 Quick Overview